- As of 10/22/2020 the MA DPH will be posting their data on Thursdays instead of Wednesdays, therefore, our dashboard will be updated accordingly.

 It is important to note that while these key health data points are the mechanisms that BFCCPS will use to monitor our phased in learning approach at any time, the local health department, DESE or the Governor of Massachusetts may determine to move our school to remote learning.
 As a reminder, all parents, faculty and staff need to be prepared to move into remote learning with very little to no advanced notice.

 We have created the following outline of the communication that you could expect in the event that we are notified of a positive case of COVID.
-At this time, we do not have any known cases of COVID-19 at BFCCPS among our in person students or staff.
 Please note that we will only be tracking cases for our in person staff members or students at BFCCPS.

 We are making every effort to reduce the likelihood of COVID transmission within our building by asking all members of the community to stay home when sick and perform a home health assessment before coming to school each day.
 Additionally, we are ensuring good hand hygiene throughout the day, requiring masks for all participants of in-person education, and creating physical distance between students and faculty while on campus.
 Our facilities team has made improvements to our HVAC system and increased our daily cleaning protocols.
 Our school building is closed each Wednesday for deep cleaning between cohorts.